 What is a HEPA filter?

 HEPA (High Efficiency Particulate Air) filtration material was invented by the US government during WWII to prevent radioactive particles from escaping from military and scientific labs.
 HEPA filters are made of boron silicate (a glass-like substance) microfibres that are formed into flat sheets in a process similar to paper making.
-The flat sheets of microfibers typically pleated to increase surface area and the pleats are separated by baffles to direct airflow into the filter.
+The flat sheets of microfibers are typically pleated to increase surface area, and the pleats are separated by baffles to direct airflow into the filter.
 Airflow is usually provided by a fan that forces air through the HEPA filter.
-The microfibers create a substrate with tiny, microscopic pores that trap extremely fine particles making HEPA filters very effective at removing particulate-type contaminants.
+The microfibers create a substrate with tiny, microscopic pores that trap extremely fine particles, thus making HEPA filters very effective at removing particulate-type contaminants.
 In fact, HEPA is widely recognized by independent authorities as being the single most effective type of particulate filter available today.
 Many air purifiers that feature HEPA filters also feature other air purification technologies that enhance removal of other common non-particulate airborne contaminants.

 It is important to realize that not all HEPA filters are created equally.
 Only filters designated "true HEPA" or "medical grade HEPA" can promise to deliver the results cited above.
 Consumers must be vigilant to purchase only products with this designation, as un-certified filters can have significantly poorer results.